 - 6 Soft-Taco size flour tortillas

-Top with cheese, place on middle rack of the oven and bake for 8 minutes or until crisp.
+- Place on the middle rack of the oven, and bake for 8 minutes or until crisp.

 - *Fresh versions, using the same amounts, can be used instead of freeze-dried.

 If you’re new to using freeze-dried foods, you’ll want to watch The Survival Mom’s video lesson to learn the basics and read about the food storage companies she recommends.

 A great introduction to freeze-dried foods is the ThriveLife Chef Packs.
 Think HelloFresh, the step-by-step meal subscription service, except food storage friendly.
 It’s meals-in-a-box!
 The Survival Mom has tried and liked all three varieties, although she does have a favorite.
 You can read her review of the Chef Packs here.